Burnley Cup

-Burnley Cup or Piala Razak is a defunct youth football competition for under-19 players in Malaysia.
+Burnley Cup or Piala Razak was a youth football competition for under-19 players in Malaysia.

 History

 On 25 January 1961, Mr.Choo Seng Quee, Malaya national football team coach departed to England to study football training techniques.
 That trip was made under a personal arrangement by FAM president Tunku Abdul Rahman with a British Council bursary.
-When Mr. Choo Seng Que arrived in England, he was sent by the English Football Association as guests to Burnley F.C and Sheffield F.C.
+When Mr. Choo Seng Que arrived in England, he was sent by the English Football Association as guests to Burnley F.C. and Sheffield F.C.
 After a six-month coaching course in England, on 14 June 1961 when he was about to return to Malaya, he was awarded two trophies to be given to the FAM to hold local football tournaments for youths; the Burnley Cup for under-19 and the Sheffield Cup for under-15.

 In 1973, the Burnley Cup tournament was replaced by the Razak Cup (Malay:Piala Razak), after Tun Abdul Razak, former FAM President and Malaysia Prime Minister.
 The tournament is now known as the President's Cup.